moby/moby/docs/project/set-up-dev-env.md

     * copy the binary inside the development container using `cp bundles/1.5.0-dev/binary/docker /usr/bin`
-    * start `docker -dD` to launch the Docker daemon inside the container
+    * start `docker daemon -D` to launch the Docker daemon inside the container
     * run `docker ps` on local host to get the development container's name
     * connect to your running container `docker exec -it container_name bash`
     * use the `docker run hello-world` command to create and run a container